bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 2)	Describe what it means to be mobile first vs desktop first.
+		-	These both are responsive methods.
+You need to consider this approach before designing the main function of the site.
+		-	Desktop first design means designing the highest specifications first and then going down to smaller resolutions.
+Uses @media query with max-width.
+		-	As the name suggests first design for mobile screen size and then go for higher resolution (tablet, Desktop).
+Uses @media query with min-width

 3)	What does font-size: 62.5% in the html tag do for us when using rem units?
+		- 	rem stands for 'Root-em'.
+The rem unit is relative to the root—or the html—element.
+That means that we can define a single font size on the html element and define all rem units to be a percentage of that.
+Using rem unit approx. 10px = 1rem when html is set to font-size: 62.5%;

 4)	How would you describe preprocessing to someone new to CSS?